History of Georgia (country): Legacy of the Soviet Union

-Gamsakhurdia presidency (1991–1992)
+Gamsakhurdia presidency (1990–1992)

-Opposition pressure on the communist government was manifested in popular demonstrations and strikes, which ultimately resulted in an open, multiparty and democratic parliamentary election being held on 28 October 1990 in which the Round Table—Free Georgia bloc captured 54 percent of the proportional vote to gain 155 seats out of the 250 up for election, while the communists gained 64 seats and 30 percent of the proportional vote.
+Opposition pressure on the communist government was manifested in popular demonstrations and strikes, which ultimately resulted in an open, multiparty and democratic parliamentary election being held on 28 October 1990 in which the Round Table—Free Georgia bloc received 54 percent of the proportional vote to gain 155 seats out of the 250 up for election, while the communists gained 64 seats and 30 percent of the proportional vote.
+This election was the first open multiparty election in the Soviet Union.
+The People's Front received 12 seats, the Democratic Georgia bloc received 4, and finally, the Liberation and Economic Revival bloc, and the All-Georgian Rustaveli Society only received 1 seat.

 The leading dissident Zviad Gamsakhurdia became the head of the Supreme Council of the Republic of Georgia.
+The newly elected Supreme Council met for the first time on 14 November 1990, in a session highly anticipated throughout the nation and blessed by the Catholicos-Patriarch of All Georgia Ilia II.
+The Council immediately passed a number of important resolutions for the fate of the country, including the replacement of Soviet emblems with those of the Democratic Republic of Georgia, those being, the flag, coat of arms, and national anthem, and elected Zviad Gamsakhurdia, leader of Round Table—Free Georgia, as Chairman of the Supreme Council and, consequently, the country's Head of State.
+The very first law passed by the Supreme Council concerns the country's name, changing it from the Georgian Soviet Socialist Republic to the Republic of Georgia.
+The second law approved declares a national transition period of indefinite duration for Georgia, intended to prepare the nation for the restoration of state sovereignty.

-On March 31, 1991, Gamsakhurdia wasted no time in organising a referendum on independence, which was approved by 98.9% of the votes.
-Formal independence from the Soviet Union was declared on April 9, 1991, although it took some time before it was widely recognised by outside powers such as the United States and European countries.
+On 31 March 1991, Gamsakhurdia organized a referendum on independence, which was approved by 98.9% of the votes.
+Formal independence from the Soviet Union was declared on 9 April 1991, although it took some time before it was widely recognized by outside powers such as the United States and European countries.
 Gamsakhurdia's government strongly opposed any vestiges of Russian dominance, such as the remaining Soviet military bases in the republic, and (after the dissolution of the Soviet Union) his government declined to join the Commonwealth of Independent States (CIS).

-Gamsakhurdia was elected president on May 26, 1991, with 86% of the vote.
-He was subsequently widely criticised for what was perceived to be an erratic and authoritarian style of government, with nationalists and reformists joining forces in an uneasy anti-Gamsakhurdia coalition.
+Gamsakhurdia was elected president on 26 May 1991, with 86% of the vote.
+He was subsequently accused by his opponents of "an erratic and authoritarian style of government", with nationalists and reformists joining forces in an uneasy anti-Gamsakhurdia coalition.
 A tense situation was worsened by the large amount of ex-Soviet weaponry available to the quarreling parties and by the growing power of paramilitary groups.
-The situation came to a head on December 22, 1991, when armed opposition groups launched a violent military coup d'état, besieging Gamsakhurdia and his supporters in government buildings in central Tbilisi.
+The situation came to a head on 22 December 1991, when armed opposition groups launched a violent military coup d'état, besieging Gamsakhurdia and his supporters in government buildings in central Tbilisi.
 Gamsakhurdia managed to evade his enemies and fled to the breakaway Russian republic of Chechnya in January 1992.